vinaygopinath/androidtutorial/app/views/concept_lessons/_android_list_view.html.md

 *Cursor Adapter
 *Simple Cursor Adapter

-Most of the time we tend to write our own Adapter by extending *Base Adapter*
+Most of the time we tend to write our own Adapter by extending *BaseAdapter*

 >Watchout: Always remember that any adapter will always expect a Layout to be bound    to(i.e listitem).

 Enough of wait, Let's see Adapters in Action now.

-##Basic List view with Array Adapter
+##Basic ListView with ArrayAdapter

-###Array Adapter
+###ArrayAdapter

-Whenever you have a list of single items which is backed by an array, you can use Array Adapter.
+Whenever you have a list of single items which is backed by an array, you can use ArrayAdapter.
 For instance, list of countries or names.

 By default, ArrayAdapter expects a Layout with single TextView.
 If you want to use more complex views, please avoid ArrayAdapter and use custom adapter(we will see this in the next section).

-###Code
+###Android ListView Example (ArrayAdapter)
 Download our Example App from [here](https://github.com/pranayairan/Code-Learn-Android-Example/tree/master/CodeLearnListExample)

 Open ListViewWithSimpleAdapter Class

-For Array Adapter to work you need to have an array of data, let's create an Array of Code Learn Tutorial Chapter:
+For ArrayAdapter to work you need to have an array of data, let's create an Array of Code Learn Tutorial Chapter:

         String[] codeLearnChapters = new String[] { "Android Introduction","Android Setup/Installation","Android Hello World","Android Layouts/Viewgroups","Android Activity & Lifecycle","Intents in Android"};

-Since we have the data now, let's create a new Object of Array Adapter.
+Since we have the data now, let's create a new Object of ArrayAdapter.

         ArrayAdapter<String> codeLearnArrayAdapter = new ArrayAdapter<String>(this, android.R.layout.simple_list_item_1, codeLearnChapters);

-Observe the parameters for creating Array Adapter:
+Observe the parameters for creating ArrayAdapter:

 1. First Parameter is context
-2. Second Parameter is the Layout, which this Array Adapter will use to bind the data from codeLearnChapters Array.
+2. Second Parameter is the Layout, which this ArrayAdapter will use to bind the data from codeLearnChapters Array.
 Android comes pre bundled with some common layout which you can refer with android.R.layout.
 Here we are using - simple_list_item_1, which is just a simple text view.
 3. Third parameter is the data, in this case the String Array.

-Now that we have ArrayAdapter created, let's bind the Adapter with the list view.
+Now that we have ArrayAdapter created, let's bind the Adapter with the listview.

-Let's get the reference of list view
+Let's get the reference of listview

         ListView codeLearnLessons = (ListView)findViewById(R.id.listView1);